microsoft/tsyringe/README.md

 ### inject()

 Parameter decorator factory that allows for interface and other non-class information to be stored in the constructor's metadata.
+It also accepts a [provider](#providers) as a second parameter, which will be registered within the global container and can act as a fallback value in case no other registrations are done.

 #### Usage